highperformancecoder/minsky/Readme.md

 ## Roadmap

-- Current focus is on implementing a sparse data representation for tensors, and finalising the Bentham iteration.
+- Finalising the Malthus iteration, due end of August.
+- Starting the Say iteration.
+- Javascript implementation of Minsky in electron.

-- REST Service to support a javascript implementation of Minsky in electron
+- Emscripten classdesc descriptor to support Minsky in a browser.